Start From

 Overnight Lodge.

-Day Six: Reed Dance
+Day 6: Reed Dance

 Overnight Lodge

-Day Seven: Reed Dance Second Last Day
+Day 7: Reed Dance, Second Last Day

-Second and last day of dancing.
+The second and last day of dancing.
 His Majesty the King will be present.

-Day Eight: Reed Dance Last Day
+Day 8: Reed Dance, Last Day

-After breakfast, we check out and head to Ludzidzini which is the last day of the reed dance.
-King commands that a number of cattle (perhaps 20 -25) are slaughtered for the girls.
-They receive pieces of meat and go home.
-We depart for the airport where you will be taking your flight back home.
+After breakfast, we check out and head to Ludzidzini, which is the last day of the reed dance.
+King commands that several cattle (perhaps 20 -25) be slaughtered for the girls.

 Valid Passports Essential

-Please advise your Nationality, as Lesotho has Visas restrictions on certain countries.
+Please advise your Nationality, as Lesotho has visa restrictions on certain countries.

 Included: